-You'll notice five new parts in the FeatureManager design tree.
+You'll notice nine new parts in the FeatureManager design tree.
 The lids are blind extrusions from the selected planar faces into the openings with a distance that was specified as the Thickness.
+The annular lids can be neglected as they would not come in contact with the internal fluid.

-Note: The thickness of the lid for an internal analysis is usually not important however, the lid should not be so thick that the flow pattern is affected down stream.
-For most cases, the lid thickness could be the same thickness used to create the neighboring walls.

-Tip: If the lid face is not planar, the lid tool cannot be used.
+- Note: The thickness of the lid for an internal analysis is usually not important however, the lid should not be so thick that the flow pattern is affected down stream.
+For most cases, the lid thickness could be the same thickness used to create the neighboring walls. - Tip: If the lid face is not planar, the lid tool cannot be used.
 In this case, simply create the lid manually using a mid plane extrusion.